 Using your resume as the starting point, Admissions is primarily looking at what you’ve done professionally.
 But this has less to do with where you’ve worked than why you worked there, your understanding of your role, and your rationale for making certain moves at different stages of your career.
-Your ability to articulate your thinking behind each of those decisions is essential, along with your ambitions and motivations beyond the MBA.
+Your ability to articulate your thinking behind each of those decisions is essential, along with your personal ambitions and motivations beyond the MBA.

 2. Persuasively connect your professional ambitions to HBS.

 Beyond the power of the HBS brand, the admissions committee wants to know that you understand what its general management program has to offer – what it will do for you, and then how that ties to your specific career vision and goals.
-You’ll need to be convincing and logical, not only about why an MBA, but why now, and how an HBS degree will serve as a catalyst for your own post-MBA success.
+You’ll need to be convincing and logical, not only about why an MBA, but why now, and how an HBS degree will serve as a catalyst for your own post-MBA success in the future.
 Many times candidates focus on leadership, and while that’s part of what HBS is known for, don’t forget that at its core HBS is a general management program, not a leadership school.

 3. Display a nuanced understanding of your industry/sector/market.

-The interview will be specific to your unique experiences as well as potentially what you shared in your essay.
+The interview will be specific to your unique experiences and insights as well as potentially what you shared in your essay.
 Is yours a thoughtful plan of action, and is it ambitious enough to be compelling?
 In terms of your MBA career vision, can you cite a few specific ways the industry might change and demonstrate a broader understanding of the market?
 If you’re an aspiring entrepreneur, can you meaningfully articulate the core challenges and opportunities you expect to face, and have you thought it through tactically?
 It’s not necessarily about right or wrong in terms of your planned pathway – your honesty and sincerity are key, so steer clear of any fabrication of your goals for the purpose of admissions.
 Whatever pathway you choose, be able to convey how deeply you’ve considered these things.
 Excelling in a classroom where the case method dominates means you can’t just offer different ideas without supporting evidence – you’ll have to stand up for your points of view.

 4. Convey your authenticity.